Evidence context

 Training recipe and runtime defaults

-The winning run is not just a weights file.
-It includes the architecture choice, split policy, preprocessing, auxiliary quiet-REST support, and the specific replay defaults that were carried into pseudo-live evaluation.
+The public bundle includes more than model weights: architecture choice, split policy, preprocessing, auxiliary quiet-rest support, and the replay defaults used for pseudo-live evaluation.

 Training stack